 Enjoy Normandy’s unique blend of maritime traditions and rural way of life.
 Marvel at its historic towns and buildings, stroll down quiet country lanes, enjoy local dishes in picturesque villages, or sip a drink by the quayside of one of its old ports while fishermen repair their nets and seagulls soar overhead.

 Normandy is easily accessible from the UK thanks to its four cross-Channel ports (Dieppe, Le Havre, Caen-Ouistreham and Cherbourg).
-If you are flying to France from abroad, Caen-Carpiquet Airport runs regular flights from London-Southend Airport and Paris-Charles de Gaulle Airport is only an hours’ drive away from Normandy’s easternmost border.
+If you are flying to France from abroad, Caen-Carpiquet and Deauville airports run regular flights.
+Paris-Charles de Gaulle Airport is only an hours’ drive away from Normandy’s easternmost border.